raspberrypilearning/poo-near-you/worksheet2.md

 ## Adding more data

 1. Now that we have access to all the JSON data, we can also plot some of the other data at each data point.
-Locate the line `icon: poo_emoji` and add a comma at the end of the line so that we can add another parameter on the line below.
+Locate the line `icon: emoji` and add a comma at the end of the line so that we can add another parameter on the line below.

-1. On the line below, add:
+1. Add a line below to plot the description of the penalty on the data marker too:

     ```JavaScript
+    icon: emoji,
     title: data[i]["Contravention_Description"]
     ```

 1. Refresh your map.
-When you hover your mouse over one of the icons, you will see the type of penalty appear
+When you hover your mouse over one of the icons, you will see the type of penalty appear in a tooltip.

     ![Leaving litter](images/leaving-litter.png)